As I open my eyes, a smile immediately forms on my face. Without looking at the clock, I know I woke up earlier than usual.

 “If you need one, buy it.
 Stop destroying your fashion image,” Mom says putting it on the table.

 “Emily, maybe you could gift a new one to her,” Dad suggests.

 “Sure!
 Ruby or emerald, sweetie?”

-“Taaffeite,” I say taking the seat beside her, “I don’t want it to be childish this time because I’ll be wearing it the next 7 years”
+“Taaffeite,” I say, taking the seat beside her again, “I don’t want it to be childish this time because I’ll be wearing it for the next 7 years”

 “Ooh, nice choice, sweetie,” She says with a proud smile.

 “An...Miss Moore, you have to be on your way in 10 minutes.
 Please hurry up,” Abby comes to remind me.

 Walking towards the driver, I hear some familiar voices.

 I walk towards those and find Abby talking with Chase.

 “Why don’t you understand, son?
 Her parents are not comfortable with your friendship with her,” Abigail says with a sigh.